raymondkeogh/doggystyle/README.md

 **Fix:**  Changed position to absolute and positioned left and top to 0.

 **Bug:** Contact button in footer covers the Phone number and email section when screen goes below 578px.<br>
-**Fix:** set contact details to display:none as the footer was too cluttered.
+**Fix:** I set contact details to display:none as the footer was too cluttered.

 **Bug:** I initially used bootsraps buttons but had issues with specificity and applying styles to the class I created for button. <br>